By Ammon Jeffery

 Crushendo offers you a simple, straightforward, and affordable process that focuses on memorizing what you need to know, using mnemonics and other proven strategies that will allow you to perform to the best of your ability while taking the test.
 Remember, your goal should be to crush the bar exam.
 You can always become a Benjamin Cardozo later.

-If you are interested in crushing the bar exam, be sure to check out our services.
+If you are interested in crushing the bar exam, be sure to check out our material.
 Also, our blog has excellent, free resources, including helpful tips and tricks videos.